Willem Drees: Prime Minister

 A department of social welfare was also established (1952), employment facilities for the disabled were expanded and care for the blind received money.
 In 1952, a policy framework was set up for dealing with "problem families," such as subsidies for pillarized family care and social development work in the cities.
 That same year, the Ministry of Social Affairs began granting subsidies "to promote the employment of the blind, on the one hand through contributions for individual cases (purchase or conversion of equipment, transport, etc.), on the other hand through subsidizing the work facilities of the blind."
 Following on from schemes for the blind, equal provisions for other handicapped persons were established in 1955 and 1958.
 From 1953, subsidies to voluntary agencies serving the physically and the mentally handicapped were included in the budget of the Ministry of Culture, Recreation, and Social Welfare, when they were introduced as an experiment that year.
 In addition, "Government care for passengers on inland vessels started with the establishment of the Social Commission for Boatmen in 1956."
 The Water Supply Act of 1957 sought to achieve sanitation in terms of drinking water quality.
 In 1957, "the task of the Central Commission for Cultural Work in Labor Camps (CCCA) was modified and expanded and at the same time the Provincial and Local Committees were abolished.
 The task of the CCCA was formulated as the promotion of the cultural interests of workers, group-housed in housing estates whose operation and/or management falls under the care of the minister and, if necessary, other groups of workers, group-housed outside their places of residence."
 The Health Act of 1956 contained new legal regulations concerning regarding the organization of public health care, while the Medicines Supply Act of 28 July 1958, contained new regulations "regarding the supply of medicines and the practice of medical preparation."

-In addition, a number of 'regulation laws' were passed through parliament including the Insurance Brokerage Act, the Shop Closing Act (including some twenty amendments), development plans for disadvantaged areas and the Credit System Supervision Act.
-In addition, full legal capacity for married women was introduced.
+In 1950, a Social Economic Council was set up that included union and employer representatives along with independent experts.
+With 45 members, it became the government’s official advisory board on social and economic issues.
+In addition, a law on economic competition was introduced together with full legal capacity for married women, and a number of 'regulation laws' were passed through parliament including the Insurance Brokerage Act, the Shop Closing Act (including some twenty amendments), development plans for disadvantaged areas and the Credit System Supervision Act.

+Although a socialist, Drees was not supportive of socialization, as one observer has noted: